jillesca/ncpeek/README.md

       ) -> None:
   ```

-You can add multiple devices under one json array, however the data is retrieved sequencially.
+You can add multiple devices in a single json array.
+However, please note that the data is retrieved sequencially.

 ```json
 [